Understanding and Reporting Pseudoseizures - R56.9

 How is Pseudoseizure or PNES Diagnosed Over Epileptic Seizures?

-OBSERVATION seems to be the best way to diagnose pseudoseizures in addition to video EEG monitoring.
-An EEG alone is helpful, but can often be normal in people with proven epilepsy.
-With the video EEG the physician is able to view the video of the activity as well as the brain during the actual attacks/seizure activity.
-There are many differences in the presence of epileptic vs. non-epileptic seizure activity.
+Performance of an EEG alone is helpful but the results can often be normal in people with epilepsy.
+Observation in addition to video EEG monitoring seems to be the best way to distinguish pseudoseizures from epileptic seizures.
+With a video EEG the physician is able to view the activity of the patient during seizure activity.
+There are differences in how the patient presents during epileptic vs. non-epileptic seizure activity.
 Below are just a few differences between the two.
 Keep in mind these are not present in every case.

 Pseudoseizure/Psychogenic nonepileptic seizure activity